-- These places should be easily accessed by public transport. - Tram and bus infrastructure should be designed to cater for large numbers of people, particularly at the end of events. - Tram and bus infrastructure should be designed to enhance the public realm e.g. higher specification materials. - Stops are conveniently located, such that it is easier to get to these places
+- These places should be easily accessed by public transport. - Tram and bus infrastructure should be designed to cater for large numbers of people, particularly at the end of events. - Tram and bus infrastructure should be designed to enhance the public realm e.g. higher specification materials. - Stops are conveniently located, such that it is easier to get to these places by public, rather than private, transport.

-- · Be easy for first time visitors to navigate between stops, stations and destinations. - Stops should be conveniently located so that it is easier to get to these places by public transport than by private car. - Facilities for taxis to set down and pick up may be appropriate.
+- Be easy for first time visitors to navigate between stops, stations and destinations. - Stops should be conveniently located so that it is easier to get to these places by public transport than by private car. - Facilities for taxis to set down and pick up may be appropriate.